 Currently, the Department of Transportation (DOT) and Federal Motor Carrier Safety Administration (FMCSA) require that all trucks operating on the road must carry a 10- pound fire extinguisher onboard.
 The chance of a 10-pound fire extinguisher protecting a driver and a truck weighing up to 80,000 pounds is very slim.
-This absolute need for further protection and fire suppression is where Koorsen, national trucking associations, and independent advocates have stepped in with solutions to protect truck drivers at risk.
+This absolute need for further protection and vehicle fire suppression is where Koorsen, national trucking associations, and independent advocates have stepped in with solutions to protect truck drivers at risk.

 Today’s trucking industry is littered with many unavoidable risks and dangers, but fire safety is one that we have the power to tackle head-on.
 Truckers such as Hal Kiah and Steve Sturgess have written impassioned arguments for the need to step up fire safety precautions and regulations on large rigs.